FALL & SPRING SEMESTERS:

 Federal guidelines mandate that students must maintain performance standards to be eligible for financial aid funds.
 This is called Satisfactory Academic Progress, or SAP.

 If you do not meet the minimum standards, you will be placed on SAP Probation.
-If your performance doesn't improve, you will be placed on SAP Suspension and you will lose your eligiblity for federal and state aid until you appeal your suspension and it is approved.
+If your performance doesn't improve, you will be placed on SAP Suspension and you will lose your eligibility for federal and state aid until you appeal your suspension and it is approved or your academic performance improves to good standing.